RBEGamer/CageLight/README.md

 # SOFTWARE SETUP

+### OPTIONAL STUFF
+# DYNDNS PROVIDER
+* a dyndns provider if you have not a static ip adress and you want to access the system from outside of your lan

+# RB DNS SERVICE BY ME

 #### Please note the software is not really clean at this time because it was a one day project and WIP!
 * add the esp8266 board url to the additional board in your arduino ide :  http://arduino.esp8266.com/stable/package_esp8266com_index.json
 * download the sketch located at `src/cage_light/`